rehierl/abstract-properties/02-x-mathematics/05-0-graph-theory/0-0-readme.md

 * `S := { (e,s) | (e in E) and (s == sem(e)) }`

-However, in the context of this discussion, the semantics of each edge is expected to correspond with the semantics of all the other edges in a graph.
+However, in the context of this discussion, the semantics of each edge is expected to equal to the semantics of all the other edges in a graph.
-Because of that, the semantics of a graph `sem(G)` can be defined as the common semantics of its edges.
+Because of that, the semantics of a graph `sem(G)` can be defined as the shared semantics of its edges.

 * `(sem(G) == sem(e))` for all `(e in E)`

-Note that all graphs in context of this this discussion are are expected to be endo-relations based upon a homogenous set of vertices and a homogenous set of edges.
+Note that all graphs in context of this this discussion are expected to be endo-relations based upon a homogenous set of vertices and a homogenous set of edges.

-Note that the structure of a graph may be understood as its "syntax", and the reason as to why two vertices are connected as its "semantics".
+Note that the structure of a graph could be described as its "syntax", and the reason as to why two vertices are connected as its "semantics".

 <!-- ======================================================================= -->